Obtain Critical Knowledge to Deliver Better Care

 NUS 400 Pathopharmacology

 Students will study pathophysiological and pharmacologic concepts used in nursing practice and required for understanding major health issues occurring across the life span.
 Emphasis is placed on understanding the etiology, pathogenesis, clinical presentation, implications for treatment, and pharmacologic management of various pathophysiological signs and symptoms.
 Pharmacologic modes of treatment of selected major health problems are examined and discussed using a prototype model.
-Prerequisite: NUS 301, Anatomy & Physiology I & II, Microbiology, Chemistry
+Prerequisite: NUS 301, Anatomy & Physiology I & II, Microbiology, Nature Science

 NUS 405 Leadership & Management